 Ron Burgundy is not far away…

 The following morning was our last day and we elected to see a little more of San Diego.
 After a leisurely roof top breakfast at the Andaz we returned our hired Chevy Suburban and headed for the Hotel del Coronado, one of the last surviving wooden Victorian beach properties in the US.
 Over a pleasant, if insubstantial, seafood lunch there we got talking to our server who told us there was a ‘Ron Burgundy tribute bar’ in the city.
 It turned out to be no such thing, but the bar – Urban Solace (sadly now closed) turned out to be worth a visit anyway and a picture of the great man does indeed hang behind the bar.

 ‘Is your name, literally, like…Nigel?’

 After a beer in Urban Solace, my companions Ted and Nick were keen to explore the area whilst I was still hungry and decided to stay and get something more to eat.
-No sooner had I finished than I received a video on my phone from Ted, featuring a local asking me if my name really was Nigel.
+No sooner had I finished than I received a video on my phone from Ted, featuring a local woman asking me if my name was “literally, like, Nigel?”

 Naturally, the video ended with some encouragement to join them all in a nearby bar.
 I did, and was greeted by Nick and Ted at a table of slightly inebriated people all keen to get their photo taken with me.
 I never did find out what my friends had told these people about me, but whatever it was, it was undoubtedly far from the truth.
 As we toasted for the last time before we left for the airport, they started to chant my name for no discernible reason – which was a memorable if sightly puzzling way to end what I can only describe as a truly epic trip.